hdelva/specification/specs/1-discovery.md

 If this container is paged by the [[!ldp-paging]] (chapter 7) spec, then this MUST be ignored.

-If there is an ordering, this MUST be ignored by TREE clients (the relations contain all necessary information for pruning).
+If there is an ordering, this MUST be ignored by TREE clients.

 ### Shape trees ### {#shapetrees}